ibm-cloud-docs/devsecops/devsecops-release-notes.md

 Cloud Object Storage Evidence Locker
 :   Pipelines can now use Cloud Object Storage (COS) as the sole evidence locker, eliminating the need for a Git-based evidence locker.

-Enhancements to evidence reuse feature
+Evidence Reuse Feature Enhanced
-:   `gosec` scan script will reuse evidence if evidence reuse is enabled
+:   The `gosec` scan script now supports evidence reuse when the feature is enabled, improving efficiency and reducing redundant scans.

 ### Updates for DevSecOps version - open-v9.38.0 and open-v10.19.0
 {: #devsecops-open-v10.19.0-open-v9.38.0}

-Validation of inputs for `cocoa inventory add` command :   Using cocoa inventory add command will now validate inventory fields and provide a message if changes are required to help standardize entries, functionality of command remains unchanged
+Input Validation for `cocoa inventory add` command
+:   The `cocoa inventory add` command now includes input validation, checking inventory fields for accuracy and providing feedback on required changes to ensure standardized entries.

 Enhancements to evidence reuse feature
 :   `sysdig` scan script will reuse evidence if evidence reuse is enabled